-You’ve most likely consumed sour cream in one form or another over the years.
-You never truly realize how many recipes use sour cream until you forget to buy sour cream at the store.
-Below you’ll find a substitute for sour cream for any occasion or recipe.
+You will find the best substitute for sour cream on our list below.
+You’ve most likely consumed it in one form or another over the years.
+And yes, you never truly realize how many recipes use it until you forget to buy sour cream at the store.

-Surprisingly, sour cream is a newer ingredient that only started being used in Western countries in the 1900s.
-It originated in Eastern Europe (specifically Russia) and was initially created by leaving the cream out until it soured.
+Surprisingly, sour cream is a newer ingredient only used in Western countries in the 1900s.
+It originated in Eastern Europe, specifically Russia, and was initially created by leaving the cream out until it soured.
 This is where the name sour cream originates.

-Sour cream is an updated version of a sour alcoholic milk drink (Kumis) The Mongols consumed.
-As they traveled across Europe, more people were exposed to the drink and started getting creative over the years with the ways they created it, thus producing sour cream in the early 20th century.
+Sour cream is an updated version of a sour alcoholic milk drink (Kumis) which the Mongols consumed.
+As they traveled across Europe, more people were exposed to the drink and started getting creative over the years, producing sour cream in the early 20th century.

-Now, it is created by taking cream and adding lactic acid bacteria to it, creating a sour taste.
+Today, it is created by taking fresh cream and adding lactic acid bacteria to it, creating a sour taste.
 It’s very similar to the process of making yogurt.
-It contains vitamins like A, B2, B12, as well as minerals and calcium.
+It contains vitamins like A, B2, B12, minerals, and calcium.

 Below you’ll find a list of alternatives for those who have run out of sour cream or need a dairy-free substitute.
 Cooking tips are also listed for each option.